 Derayah REIT Fund is supervised by the Board of Directors that was appointed by the Fund Manager after receiving Capital Market Authority approval.
 The Board consists of six members, two of whom are independent.
 Fund Board's responsibilities include making a reasonable effort to ensure that the Fund Managers carries out its duties in a manner that best serves the Unitholders' interest subject to the Fund's terms and conditions and relevant regulations, in addition to settling any conflict of interest involving any Board member by judging in good faith for Unitholder's benefit.
-Two board meetings were held in 2022, and the below items were discussed:
+Two board meetings were held in 2023, and the below items were discussed:

-Agenda Items Decision Approving previous minutes of meeting All minutes of meeting were approved by board members Overview of the Fund For discussion only Over view of Real Estate Market For discussion only Discussing Legal Cases Update Filing eviction lawsuits against tenants who defaulted on rent payment Review Rent Collection status For discussion only Technical work For discussion only Refinancing For discussion only Increasing Fund's capital by acquiring assets from Real Estate Fund For discussion only Review Fund Manager Hedging Plan For discussion only Review summary of the changes to Terms & Conditions and contract with valuators For discussion only Discussing adopting the Fair Value Model or the Revelation Model For discussion only Review client's complaints For discussion only Review Compliance Manager Feedback For discussion only Reviewing assessment report for service providers For discussion only
+Agenda Items Decision Approving previous minutes of meeting All minutes of meeting were approved by board members Overview of the Fund For discussion only Over view of Real Estate Market For discussion only Discussing Legal Cases Update Filing eviction lawsuits against tenants who defaulted on rent payment Review Rent Collection status For discussion only Review client's complaints For discussion only Review Compliance Manager Feedback For discussion only